 - General attorney negligence;

-- Your attorney settle your case for less money than it was worth;
+- Your attorney settled your case for less money than it was worth;

 - Your attorney obtained a bad result for you at trial.